phil-m-kopp/phil-m-kopp.github.io/docs/articles/posts/tech/security-privacy-stragety/security-privacy-stragety.md

 - prefer web (browser) apps over native device apps
   - most apps that don't require special hardware (mic, camera, GPS is e.g. fine) work just fine as web apps or in the browser
   - but have a lot less control over your device e.g. to track you
+- if you're a reasonably educated user, the OS built in malware protection (even Windows Defender) should be enough
+  - doesn't open additional privacy attack vectors
+  - free anti-virus come with privacy issues but little additional value

 Tier 2 - taking it seriously
 - Use FOSS
   - Store apps are usually full of trackers, check Exodus [^exodus]
   - Check alternative.to for app alternatives
   - Especially relevant for utility apps that see your sensitive information all the time, e.g. keyboard or voice recording apps
+- Get apps from official stores for security, but not directly to preserve privacy
+  - Android: F-Droid, Aurora
+  - Windows: UniGetUI, Scoop
 - Disposable browser: for searches etc. (deletes history when closed)
 - Consider using multiple accounts (user, browser...) to compartementalize use cases
 - Backups: disalbe all native backup features and manage yourself, unless zero-knowledge encrypted like with iCloud ADP
 - Privacy screen
 - Secure connection (VPN)
   - Firewalls like NetGuard unfortunately occupy the VPN slot, which is usually a worse option (especially if using FOSS, where firewall benefit is less)

 Tier 3 - paranoid/high threat model
 - Lock device based on distance to wearables